Improvements to Sheet Metal Cutting with a High Power, Variable Beam Quality Fiber Laser

 This process also benefits from the fast beam quality switching speed of the variMODE laser to prevent pauses in the cutting process.

 Fig. 3.
 Piercing trials with thick mild steel.
 Top – with high beam quality.
 Bottom – with lower beam quality.

-There are clear advantages to using a variable beam quality laser for sheet metal processing compared to a laser with a fixed beam quality.
+There are clear advantages to using a variable beam quality laser for sheet metal laser cutting and other processes compared to a laser with a fixed beam quality.
 For the same laser power, the variable beam quality laser can out-perform the fixed beam quality system.
 When set to high beam quality, fusion cutting speeds with stainless steel are significantly higher.
-When set to lower beam quality, the cutting speeds with thick mild steel are the same but the cut-edge quality is improved and finer cuts can be made since the work-piece temperature is lower.
+When set to lower beam quality, the cutting speeds with thick mild steel are the same but the cut-edge quality is improved, and finer cuts can be made since the work-piece temperature is lower.

 For more information on variMODE, click here.

 Paul Harrison graduated from Heriot Watt University with an Engineering Doctorate degree researching laser material processing applications of DPSS lasers.
 In 2010 he joined SPI Lasers where he is currently Chief Engineer for Product Applications, working with both pulsed and high power CW fiber lasers.